binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 I Also looked at `winston-rsyslog2` and `winston-syslogudp`, but they did not measure up for me.

-If you do not need to push syslog events to another machine, then it does not make much sense to push through a local network interface when you can use your posix syscalls as they are faster and safer.
+If you do not need to push syslog events to another machine, and I don't mean pusing logs, then it does not make much sense to push through a local network interface when you can use your posix syscalls as they are faster and safer.
 Line 7 below shows the open port.

 {title="nmap with winston-syslog", linenos=on}
     root@kali:~# nmap -p514 -sU -sV <target IP> --reason